 Lincoln Memorial Cemetery

 Members of Team Savannah were informed about the conditions of the cemetery on Hunter Army Airfield.
-Our members went out in the extreme heat and assisted in the clean up process.
-For such a large area, a large amount of volunteers were needed.
-Although there are civilians buried at this location, our main purpose was to ensure all the veterans have a beautiful resting place.
+Our members went out in the extreme heat and assisted in the cleanup process.
+For such a large area, a large number of volunteers were needed.
+Although there are civilians buried at this location, our primary purpose was to ensure all the Veterans have a beautiful resting place.

 Multiple veterans have moved into the local area or have moved out of the local area.
 Regardless of the situation, if Team Savannah knows that the individual needs assistance, we will and have provided the man power needed to get these veterans moved in.
 The assistance provided allows the veteran to get moved in faster and with more ease.
 One particular situation, the veteran had a bad back, which prevented him from lifting heavy items.
 That's where we stepped in to assist this veteran, and prevent him from further injury.